Recovery & Mental Health Support

 Kiva Centers

 Juniper, Karaya, and La Paz are part of a statewide Massachusetts-based initiative and operated by the Kiva Centers.
 All Peer Respite Advocates at the peer respites have lived/living experiences that may include mental health diagnoses, trauma, emotional distress, and substance use recovery.
-In addition to a mobile component, the peer respites offer rest and reflection for all people experiencing emotional distress.

-Mobile Peer Respite Advocates will also offer support to you wherever you are in Massachusetts for up to four hours at a time, multiple days a week.
 Within the respite homes, a team of Peer Respite Advocates offer 24/7 support and hold a brave space for depth and navigating trauma and/or emotional distress to support people through what is called “crisis” to find healing.
 For a visit or call from the Mobile Peer Respite Advocates, click here.

 Advocates